 Each week of our lives brings us one hundred sixty-eight hours.
 When someone complained to Ralph Waldo Emerson that they did not have enough time, Emerson responded with: “Well, I suppose you have all the time there is.”
 According to reports, the average person spends fifty-six hours a week for rest and recuperation.
 We spend approximately twenty-eight hours for eating and personal duties.
 We use forty to fifty hours each week earning a living.
 That leaves us with thirty to forty hours every week to use as we please.

 May I challenge you in this New Year to set some goals with respect to your time for God.
 One wise man has said: “God has not bowed to our nervous haste nor embraced the methods of our machine age.
 The man who would know God must give time to Him.”

 Now, I know that some of you reading this have tried New Year’s resolutions in the past and have failed.
-We have decided we are going to lose fifteen pounds or read fifteen chapters in the Bible a day or pray for fifteen minutes or memorize fifteen verses a week or stay out soulwinning until someone gets saved.
+We have decided we are going to lose fifteen pounds or read fifteen chapters in the Bible a day or memorize fifteen verses a week or stay out soulwinning until someone gets saved.
 Often, these types of numerical goals leave us frustrated and defeated.